-- communities.
-In Bolivia [022], the persistence of land degradation in the project areas was imputed to the project's narrow focus on family plots. - 193.
-Overall, the projects operated with the received wisdom that pastoral rangelands are degraded86, and the underlying assumption that degradation is caused by an unbalance between stocking rates and pasture availability (carrying capacity), leading to overgrazing.
-The evaluation of a project in Mongolia [018] highlighted the problem with relying on such an outdated approach87.
-An ongoing project in Sudan [061: 21] appears to be operating with this assumption when proposing to 'Improve livestock marketing through the regulation of stocking rates [...] with the aim of regenerating the pasture and other forage vegetation'.
-In Senegal [06], where rangeland users were involved in estimating fodder biomass production in the area of the project-with an innovative combination of participatory methods, remote sensing and field tests-no evidence of degradation was found.
-In Tunisia [016], the strategies adopted in order to 'restore the production of rangeland to its optimal potential'-namely resting, reseeding and planting-treated rangeland production as a merely botanical function, without consideration for the fact that producers and production system are the main players in optimising production. - 194.
-Overgrazing of specific areas can of course cause land degradation, but this is more often the consequence of limiting pastoral activities, especially mobility and institutions for land tenure, or inducing abnormal stocking rates by concentrating key resources (e.g. water).
-There is a large basis of evidence linking pastoral management strategies with sustainable rangeland management (para 236)88, emphasizing the role of embedding variability within the production system-mobility, but also variety of species, flexibility in tenure, etc (para 26-28)-which unfortunately seems to have remained marginal to project design concerned with NRM. - 195.
+- 194. Overgrazing of specific areas can of course cause land degradation, but this is more often the consequence of limiting pastoral activities, especially mobility and institutions for land tenure, or inducing abnormal stocking rates by concentrating key resources (e.g. water).
+There is a large basis of evidence linking pastoral management strategies with sustainable rangeland management (para 236), 87 emphasizing the role of embedding variability within the production system-mobility, but also variety of species, flexibility in tenure, etc., (para 26-28)-which unfortunately seems to have remained marginal to project design concerned with NRM. - 195.
 Community-based and participatory NRM approaches, as used by several projects, are obviously key, but they need to be accompanied by an update of the underlying assumptions about rangeland degradation and its solution.
-In absence of this theoretical shift, community-based NRM approaches remain tools to facilitate users' cooperation with measures aimed at restricting their activities.
+In the absence of this theoretical shift, community-based NRM approaches remain tools to facilitate users' cooperation with measures aimed at restricting their activities.